Collapsing Banks & Bankrupt Cities

 MUNICIPAL BANKRUPTCIES ARE NOTHING NEW

 U.S. cities have filed for bankruptcy in the past due to isolated events like lawsuits or local catastrophes (earthquakes, floods, tornados.).
-What’s troubling is that 20 cities filed for bankruptcy back in 2012 due to economic conditions not seen since the Great Depression.
-Some of the noteworthy filings include municipalities with a population of at least 300,000 like Detroit, Stockton, CA and Jefferson County, Al. These 3 municipalities combined for an alarming debt burden of $25 billion dollars.
+In 2012, several U.S. municipalities filed for bankruptcy amid challenging economic conditions.
+Some of the noteworthy filings include municipalities with a population of at least 300,000 like Detroit, Stockton, CA and Jefferson County, Al. These three municipalities combined for an alarming debt burden of $25 billion dollars.

 1. https://news.bloomberglaw.com/daily-labor-report/states-and-cities-crippled-by-pandemic-push-for-next-bailout?context=article-related